mutalyzer/mutalyzer2/doc/testing.rst

     $ pg_virtualenv bash -c 'MUTALYZER_TEST_DATABASE_URI=postgres://${PGUSER}:${PGPASSWORD}@${PGHOST}:${PGPORT}/${PGDATABASE} py.test'

 Tests are `run automatically on Travis CI
-<https://travis-ci.org/LUMC/mutalyzer>`_ for each pull request and push on
+<https://travis-ci.org/LUMC/mutalyzer>`_ with SQLite, PostgreSQL, and MySQL,
-GitHub.
+for each pull request and push on GitHub.

 Testing the web services